2009–10 FA Women's Cup: Third round qualifying

-First round
+First round proper

 All games were originally scheduled for 8 November 2009.
 The tie between Cullompton Rangers and Forest Green Rovers was postponed four times, before Cullompton withdrew from the competition, allowing Forest Green to progress to the next round.

-Second round
+Second round proper

 All games were originally scheduled for 29 November 2009.

-Third round
+Third round proper

 All games were originally scheduled for 13 December 2009.

-Fourth round
+Fourth round proper

 All games were originally scheduled for 10 January 2010.

-Fifth round
+Fifth round proper

 All games were played on 7 or 14 February 2010.

-Sixth round
+Quarter-finals

 The games at Arsenal and Everton were played on their original scheduled date of 14 February.
-The ties at Aston Villa and barnet, were scheduled to be played a week later, but snow and waterlogged pitch meant they were not played until 7 March.
+The ties at Aston Villa and Barnet, were scheduled to be played a week later, but snow and waterlogged pitch meant they were not played until 7 March.

-Semi finals
+Semi-finals

-The game at Everton was played on 14 March, while Barnet's tie at Everton took place on 4 April.
+The game at Everton was played on 14 March, while Arsenal's tie at Chelsea took place on 4 April.